Greek Pasta Salad

 greek pasta salad dressing in glass jar

-This Greek pasta salad will really keep in the fridge for 3-5 days.
+This Greek pasta salad will really keep in the fridge for 3-5 days in an airtight container.
 However, the pasta soaks up more of the dressing the longer it sits.
 It’s really best eaten the day it is made.

 served cold pasta salad with Greek flavors